haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

   haddock3 \<my-workflow-configuration-file\>
 </a>

-Alternatively redirect the output to a log file and send haddock3 to the background
+Alternatively redirect the output to a log file and send haddock3 to the background.

+_**Note**_: This is the execution mode you should use on the NMRBox resources.
+For the tutorial we limit the number of cores to 10.

 <a class="prompt prompt-cmd">
   haddock3 \<my-workflow-configuration-file\> \> haddock3.log &